rui314/lld/COFF/README.md

   The data structures described in the previous section are all thin wrappers for classes that LLVM libObject provides.
 We avoid copying data from libObject's objects to our objects.
 We read much less data than before.
-For example, we don't read symbol's value until we apply relocations because symbol offsets in sections are not relevant to symbol resolution.
+For example, we don't read symbol values until we apply relocations because these values are not relevant to symbol resolution.
 Again, COMDAT symbols may be discarded during symbol resolution, so reading their attributes too early could result in a waste.
 We use underlying objects directly where doing so makes sense.

 Parallelism
 -----------

 The abovementioned data structures are also chosen with multi-threading in mind.
-It is relatively easy to make the symbol table a concurrent hash map, so that we let multiple workers read files and put symbols into the symbol table concurrently.
+It should relatively be easy to make the symbol table a concurrent hash map, so that we let multiple workers work on symbol table concurrently.
 Symbol resolution in this design is a single pointer mutation, which allows the resolver work concurrently in a lock-free manner using atomic pointer compare-and-swap.

-It is also easy to apply relocations and write chunks concurrently.
+It should also be easy to apply relocations and write chunks concurrently.

-We created an experimental multi-threaded linker using the Microsoft ConcRT concurrency library, and it was able to link itself in 0.5 seconds, so we believe the design was proved to work.
+We created an experimental multi-threaded linker using the Microsoft ConcRT concurrency library, and it was able to link itself in 0.5 seconds, so we think the design is promising.